Skip to main content

 Alt text

 I helped the artist do a bit of the cleanup of the captured animation.
-IK of the feet was a bit messy and there were a lot of excess keyframes. in the end it was mostly useful as a block-out for the handcrafted animations the artist made.
+IK of the feet was very messy and there were a lot of excess keyframes.
+In the end it was mostly useful as a block-out for handcrafted animations the artist also made.

 3D Animation Blending